Buying Girl Scout Cookies

 Girl Scout Cookies can be purchased only from girls participating in Girl Scouts and only during your local council’s cookie season.
-To find cookies and learn when cookie season starts in your community, simply enter your zip code in the Find Cookies! search box.
-Use the zip code locator to learn when cookies go on sale and where booth sales may be happening.
+To find cookies, learn when cookie season starts in your community, and locate cookie sales booths, simply enter your zip code in the Find Cookies! search box.

 You can also call your local Girl Scout council.
 You can find its phone number(s), website, Facebook page, and Twitter account on the Council Finder page of our website.
 Volunteers or staff there can help you find a cookie booth or a Girl Scout group near you.
 A council conducts only one cookie sale per year.
 Most of these activities take place between January and April, but some occur as early as September.

 Finally, try our free mobile Cookie Finder app for your iOS® or Android® device.
 You can search for cookie sales in your neighborhood, get details on your favorite Girl Scout Cookies, and use social media to learn more and tell your friends.

 Can I buy Girl Scout Cookies online?

 Yes.
 During the 2014–2015 cookie season, Girl Scouts of the USA launched the Digital Cookie platform, a fun, safe, and interactive space for girls to sell cookies, taking the iconic Girl Scout Cookie program digital.
 This revolutionary enhancement adds a digital layer that expands and strengthens the ways girls learn five essential skills: goal setting, decision making, money management, people skills, and business ethics.
 A bold step into the future of the Girl Scout Cookie Program, the Digital Cookie platform introduces vital twenty-first-century lessons about online marketing, app usage, and ecommerce to Girl Scouts who will be in the driver's seat of their own Digital Cookie businesses.